What happens at ACAT

 Hiring a good property manager is the best way to ensure issues are addressed quickly.
 Whether it’s rent or repairs, communicating early can help.
 Your property manager can identify the problem and suggest solutions for both parties.

-The other thing Arti recommends is to always, always take out landlord insurance.
+The other thing Monika recommends is to always, always take out landlord insurance.

 “Should the tenant not pay the owed sum on the court order, we can submit a claim to the insurance company so you are not out of pocket for loss of rent and other expenses.”

 Landlord insurance also covers some property damage — making it useful when damage bills outweigh the cost of a bond.

 If you’re having trouble paying your rent, get in touch with your property manager as soon as possible.
 You might be able to negotiate a payment plan if it’s a temporary problem.
 If you won’t be able to pay going forward, it’s better to move out sooner rather than later.
 Otherwise, you risk a dent in your credit rating and a forcible eviction.